B.S., State University of New York at Brockport, Biological Sciences

 Ph.D., Duke University, Cell Biology

 Research Interest: Cellular and molecular mechanisms of small cell lung cancer progression and metastases.

-B.S., University of California at Los Angeles, Molecular, Cell, and Developmental Biology
+B.S., University of California, Los Angeles, Molecular, Cell, and Developmental Biology

 Research Interests: I am interested in studying the mechanisms that regulate basic cellular processes, such as the cell cycle, proliferation, and metabolism, under different pathological and physiological conditions.

-B.A., University of California at Berkeley, Molecular and Cell Biology & Psychology
+B.A., University of California, Berkeley, Molecular and Cell Biology & Psychology

 Research Interests: I’m interested in uncovering the networks of non-oncogene addiction in Small Cell Lung Cancer in order to guide the first successful targeted therapies against this incredibly lethal cancer.

 Research Interests: I am interested in the links between cell cycle regulation and pluripotency in embryonic stem cells; in the properties shared between embryonic stem cells and cancer cells; and in the non-canonical roles of the Rb/E2F pathway in early embryonic development.